 Sushi Nishimura can be found down a side alley off one of the main streets that pass through the Roppongi intersection.
-It offers no signboard, so it’s easy to miss if you don’t know where to look.
+But as it displays no signboard, it’s easy to miss if you don’t know where to look.
 The owner, Fumiteru Nishimura, has 33 years of experience as a sushi chef.
-He began training as a sushi chef at the age of 20 and went on to serve for 12 years as a manager, captivating countless connoisseurs at Sushi Nakata—a venerable Edo-style sushi establishment in the Imperial Hotel and considered one of the three best sushi restaurants in Ginza.
-In 2015, driven by the desire to bring his own vision of sushi to life, he established his own restaurant, Sushi Nishimura, at its current location.
-To this day, this hidden gem remains well-loved by regular customers from his time at the Imperial Hotel, as well as discerning connoisseurs who visit after hearing the rumors.
+He began training at the age of 20 and went on to serve for 12 years as a manager, captivating countless connoisseurs at Sushi Nakata, a long-established Edo-style sushi restaurant in the Imperial Hotel and considered one of the three best places to eat sushi in Ginza.

 Address